Community Law Group

 The Community Law Group provides direct representation to clients in three substantive practice areas.
 Our goal is to provide holistic services, so clients can have all their legal needs met.
 We also provide referrals to social and other services.

 Family Law: We help survivors of domestic violence, stalking, and sexual assault obtain protection orders against their abusers.
-We also help survivors obtain custody of their children and child support through divorce and custody orders.

 Immigration Law: We help survivors of domestic violence and sexual assault obtain immigration status, typically through U Visas, VAWA Petitions, and asylum.
 We also help children who have been abused, abandoned, or neglected obtain immigration status through Special Immigrant Juvenile (SIJ) Status.